Mothra (film): Crew

+Development

-During the summer of 1960, producer Tomoyuki Tanaka hired Shin'ichirō Nakamura to write an original story for a kaiju film.
+During the summer of 1960, Toho president Iwao Mori and producer Tomoyuki Tanaka hired Shin'ichirō Nakamura to write an original story for a kaiju film.
 Nakamura collaborated with Takehiko Fukunaga and Zenei Hotta (sometimes credited as Yoshie Hotta), with each writer writing one part of the story.
-The story, The Glowing Fairies and Mothra, was then serialized in Weekly Asahi Extra magazine in January 1961.
+The story, The Luminous Fairies and Mothra, was then serialized in Weekly Asahi Extra magazine in January 1961.
 Tanaka contacted Sho Watanabe about casting The Peanuts in the film.
 Watanabe gave the twins permission to participate in the film due to being impressed with the "uniqueness" of the idea.

 However, Toho had difficulty with scheduling the twins to shoot their scenes due to contractual obligations with Watanabe Productions.
 For the film, Honda wanted a more Disney-inspired approach, stating, "We wanted to do something that was new, for the whole family, like a Disney or Hollywood type of picture."
 Tanaka created the name "Mothra" by combining the Japanese word for "moth" (mosu) and the suffix "ra", taken from Godzilla's Japanese name "Gojira".
 Adding the suffix "ra" would become a common practice for naming monsters, not just in Toho productions (e.g. King Ghidorah, Ebirah, Hedorah), but in non-Toho Japanese productions, e.g. Gamera.